Highest Flow Rate Combi Boiler

 Consider the number of points of use and the flow rate required.

-Choose a water heater with a suitable power rating (in kW) to meet your instant hot water needs.
+Choose a multi point electric water heater with a suitable power rating (in kW) to meet your instant hot water needs.

-Overview of the product, including its features and benefits.
+Overview of the product – multipoint water heater electric powered, including its features such as wall mounted etc and benefits.

 Review of the product’s performance, including its flow rate at your required water temperature increases , the maximum water temperature it can produce, and energy efficiency.